 The role of the internal audit function is to provide independent, objective assurance in relation to the effectiveness of the company's internal control system.
-At present, the internal audit function is outsourced to KPMG with an Engagement Letter and contract governing the related relationship.
+IPB had outsourced the role of internal audit to an independent third party, KPMG but following their appointment as external auditors for IPB for 2023, they resigned from this role with effect from 31st December 2022.
+A new outsourcing arrangement has been put in place with an independent third party, Mazars, to carry out the internal audit role.

 The company's internal audit function's primary reporting responsibility is to the Chair of the Audit Committee.
 They also report directly to the CEO and/or Audit Committee on findings in respect of the above or other material considerations which may come to light.
-In addition, it may address such issues with the appropriate level of senior management and will have direct access to the Board Chairperson.
+In addition, it may address such issues with the appropriate level of senior management and will have direct access to the Board Chair.
 It also engages with the Director of Risk & Compliance as relationship manager for this outsourced function with a view to ensuring that the function operates effectively within the company and is supported by Management.